-- 1) The institutional narrative the mission and institutional assessment, community outreach, and institutional response to the prompts listed on page 2 (including the excel sheet for the prompt #5). - 2) The Degree Progress Analysis data both tabs of the worksheet - 3) The institutional Accountability Indicators - 4) Optional data definitions, control procedures, or other documentation tied to the submission
+- 1) The institutional narrative the mission and institutional assessment, community outreach, and institutional response to the prompts listed on page 2. - 2) The Degree Progress Analysis data first tab of the worksheet. - 3) The institutional Accountability Indicators - 4) Optional data definitions, control procedures, or other documentation tied to the submission